EDUC 139, 239, 339, 439 Special Topics

 EDUC 242 Introduction to Learning Disabilities and Behavioral Issues

-This K12 introductory course includes a historical perspective to the field of learning disabilities and behavioral issues, characteristics and etiology, definitions and identification procedures, conceptual orientations, treatment and intervention, impact of the disability throughout the lifespan on the individual and family, and current trends and issues.
-Required of all students seeking the Instructional Strategies II endorsement.
-Prerequisites: EDUC 185/215 or sophomore standing.
+This K12 introductory course includes a historical perspective to the field of learning disabilities and behavioral disorders.
+This course covers characteristics and etiology, definitions and identification procedures, treatment and intervention, instructional and behavioral methodologies, impact of the disability throughout the lifespan, and current issues in the field.
+EDUC 242 is required of all students seeking the Instructional Strategies II endorsement.
+Prerequisite: EDUC 185/215 or sophomore standing.

 EDUC 245 Career/Vocational Assessment and Instructional Planning

-This K12 course covers the assessment of career/vocational skills and interests, aspects of the Individuals with Disabilities Educational Act (IDEA) which specifically address transition, transition meetings, Individualized Education Programs (IEP), community-based instruction, and the school/community services and service providers who would be involved in student transition.
-Required of all students seeking the Instructional Strategies II endorsement.
-Prerequisites: EDUC 185/215 or sophomore standing.
+This K12 course covers the assessment of career/vocational skills and interests, aspects of the Individuals with Disabilities Education Improvement Act (IDEIA) which specifically address transition, transition meetings, Individualized Education Programs (IEP), community-based instruction, and the school/community services and service providers who would be involved in student transition.
+EDUC 245 is required of all students seeking the Instructional Strategies II endorsement.
+Prerequisite: EDUC 185/215 or sophomore standing.